 Payments associated with short-term leases and leases of low-value assets are recognised on a straight-line basis as an expense in profit or loss.
-Short-term leases are leases with a lease term of less than twelve months.
-Low-value assets comprise IT-equipment and small items of office furniture.
+Short-term leases are leases with a lease term of less than 12 months.

 Extension options are included in a number of property leases across the Group.
 These terms are used to maximise operational flexibility in terms of managing contracts.
-All extension options held are exercisable only by the Group and not by the respective Lessor.
+All extension options held are exercisable only by the Group and not by the respective lessor.
 The Group considers all facts and circumstances that create an economic incentive to exercise an extension option in determining the lease term.
 The assessment is reviewed if a significant event or a significant change in circumstances occurs which affects the assessment.